Platform Guide

 Partially.
 Collective products can be added to your POS channel for purchase, and customers can place orders in-person.
 However, products are shipped to the customer's address by the supplier — pickup in store is not supported for Collective products.

-Retailer margins depend entirely on the supplier's wholesale price vs your retail markup.
-Typical margins range from 20% to 40%.
+Retailer margins depend entirely on the supplier's wholesale price versus your retail markup.
+Shopify's own documentation puts typical margins at 20% to 50% — you buy at the supplier's discounted cost price and set your own retail price on top.
 Some high-margin niches like accessories or beauty products can yield even higher returns.

 Yes.
 Shopify Collective is fully compatible with Shopify Flow for both retailers and suppliers.
 You can automate workflows like tagging Collective orders, sending notifications, or updating inventory thresholds.